gocd/plugin-api.go.cd/source/includes/analytics/_043_link_to.md

 | `job_name`         | The name of the job.                    |

-### Request key: `link-to` pipeline instance page
+### Request key: `link-to` VSM page

-> An example message from iframe to parent window to link to pipeline instance page:
+> An example message from iframe to parent window to link to VSM page:

 ```html
 <html>